jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22b.md

 not only indicates the resistance new institutions usually meet with.
-It also indicates that this institution was felt to be incompatible with the classic doctrine of democracy which in fact has no place for political leadership in our sense, hence no place for the realities of the position of a prime minister.
+It also indicates that this institution was felt to be incompatible with the classic doctrine of democracy which in fact has no place for political leadership in our sense, hence no place for the realities of the position of a prime minister. -->

-soon as installed however, he becomes in a sense the leader of Parliament, directly of the house of which he is a member, indirectly also of the other.
+As soon as installed however, he becomes in a sense the leader of Parliament, directly of the house of which he is a member, indirectly also of the other.
 This is more than an official euphemism, more also than is implied in his hold upon his own party.
 He acquires influence on, or excites the antipathy